tulip-lab/open-data/ISF-TDF2023/README.md

 - **COVID-19 disruption period:** March 2020 to June 2022
 - **Early recovery period:** July 2022 to February 2023

 These periods capture substantial structural changes in international tourism demand and provide valuable information for model development.
-Some country has missing values and some imputation or processing is required.
+Some countries have missing values, and some imputation or processing is required.

 ### Validation Period